I’m sitting on my porch, pouring words onto paper from my heart. It’s October 16, 2018. The day my son Trey left this world, exactly three years ago.

 The inspiration I receive comes in waves of joy and lots of goosebumps.
 And the level of joy I feel often brings me to tears.

 One day last spring, I was sitting on my porch, typing away on my laptop when I witnessed a truly magical moment.
-All at once, the clouds parted and the sun shone incredibly bright, a rainbow appeared, a warm breeze blew, all the birds began to sing in unison and a tiny, white butterfly landed on my keyboard.
+Seemingly all at once, the clouds parted and the sun shone incredibly bright, a rainbow appeared, a warm breeze blew, all the birds began to sing and a tiny, white feather landed on my keyboard.
 The recognition of the interconnection of nature in that moment filled my heart with joy.

 I sat in peaceful silence, smiling, and pondering the tiny miracle I had just witnessed.
 In that moment, I felt connected to everything.